-Randolph Cook, M.D.
-(Petitioner), challenges a determination by the Centers for Medicare & and Medicaid Services (CMS), through its administrative contractor.
-Noridian Healthcare Solutions (Noridian), that established the effective date of his Medicare enrollment and billing privileges as July 22, 2014, with retrospective billing to June 22, 2014.
-Petitioner argues that Noridian should not have given him a new effective date for Medicare enrollment because he was already enrolled in the Medicare program when he moved from a medical practice in Virginia to one in California.
-Essentially, Petitioner merely sought to reassign his Medicare benefits to the new practice in California, called Pacific Central Coast Health Centers (Pacific Central Coast), rather than to reenroll.
-CMS now moves for summary judgment, arguing that Petitioner was required to submit a new enrollment application when he moved Medicare contractor jurisdictions, and that the contractor undisputedly received that application on July 22, 2014.
+Lindsey Faucette, D.O.
+(Petitioner), challenges a determination by the Centers for Medicare & Medicaid Services (CMS), through its administrative contractor, Noridian Healthcare Solutions (Noridian), that established the effective date of her Medicare enrollment and billing privileges as August 21, 2014, with retrospective billing to July 22, 2014.
+Petitioner argues that Noridian should not have given her a new effective date for Medicare enrollment because she was already enrolled in the Medicare program when she moved from a medical practice in New York to one in California.
+Essentially, Petitioner merely sought to reassign her Medicare benefits to the new practice in California, called Pacific Central Coast Health Centers (Pacific Central Coast), rather than to reenroll.
+CMS now moves for summary judgment, arguing that Petitioner was required to submit a new enrollment application when she moved Medicare contractor jurisdictions, and that the contractor undisputedly received that application on August 21, 2014.
 Petitioner cross-moves for summary judgment, arguing that CMS's interpretive guidelines in the Medicare Program Integrity Manual (MPIM) govern the effective dates for reassignments rather than the enrollment regulations that control the effective dates for new enrollees in the Medicare program.